zer0-911/Graphic.hForVsCode/README.md

-# Graphic.h For Vs Code
+# Graphics.h For Vs Code
 How to set up graphic.h in Visual Studio Code || Cara mensetting graphic.h di Visual Studio Code\

 Download library and TDM-GCC in here\